 Both Spencer and Katharine were very successful film actors in the years leading up to their first screen pairing in Woman Of The Year.
 Once that film came out, the names of Spencer Tracy and Katharine Hepburn would be forever after linked in the minds of film audiences.
 The couple made nine films together.
 Many of these are considered high points in the romance and comedy genres.

 The pair were in love in real life, and their off screen romance undoubtedly accounts for the sexual tension, warmth and genuine intimacy that is so evident between them on screen.
-Unfortunately Spencer was married and he was also a Catholic, so despite his own unhappy marriage, there was just no way he was getting divorced.
+Unfortunately Spencer was married and he was also a Catholic, so despite his own unhappy marriage, there was just no way that he was getting divorced.
 A shame really, as he and Katharine were so meant to be together.
 Katharine helped him with his alcoholism and she also nursed him during his final years.
 They were the couple who should have been man and wife.
 Sadly they did not get a happy ending in real life.

 Their characters in the films they made together faired much better when it came to a happy ever after.
 I’m writing about my favourite film that the pair made together.
 That film is Adam’s Rib (1949).
 Why this one over the others?
 Well for starters it is a very, very funny film indeed.
 There’s lots of physical (especially during some of the courtroom sequences)and verbal comedy to get you laughing.

 The comedy is only half of the reason I love it so much though.
 I really love it so much for the films portrayal of marital happiness and for the affection between Spencer and Katharine’s characters.

 Their characters in this are a couple who are soulmates, best friends and lovers.
 The way they look at each other in this one just totally melts my heart.
 In many scenes in this they are so intimate with one another, that it’s like someone left the cameras rolling after a take, and that we are actually watching Spencer and Katharine in genuine private moments together.